mjmanley/PredictiveModeling/pm_service.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Getting started with Machine Learning
+# Getting started with IBM Watson Machine Learning

-IBM Watson™ Machine Learning is a full-service Bluemix offering that makes it easy for developers and data scientists to work together to integrate predictive analytics with their applications.
+{{site.data.keyword.pm_full}} is a full-service Bluemix offering that makes it easy for developers and data scientists to work together to integrate predictive analytics with their applications. {{site.data.keyword.pm_short}} allows you to develop applications that make smarter decision, solve tough problems, and improve user outcomes.

-Machine Learning allows you to develop applications that make smarter decision, solve tough problems, and improve user outcomes.
+{: shortdesc}

-The Machine Learning service is a set of REST APIs that can be called from any programming language.
+The {{site.data.keyword.pm_short}} service is a set of REST APIs that can be called from any programming language.

-The focus of the Machine Learning service is deployment, but note that IBM SPSS Modeler or Data Science Experience is required for authoring and working with models and pipelines.
+The focus of the {{site.data.keyword.pm_short}} service is deployment, but note that IBM SPSS Modeler or Data Science Experience is required for authoring and working with models and pipelines.
 Both SPSS Modeler and Data Science Experience (leveraging Apache Spark)